-I've been at Amazon for over three years and have interviewed extensively.
-Over time, when interviewing for partner teams, I took a greater interest in Phone Screens where I got to speak to candidates at initial stages.
+I’ve been at Amazon for over three years and have interviewed extensively.
+Over time, when interviewing for partner teams, I took a greater interest in Phone Screens where I got to speak to candidates at the initial stages.

 While most Phones Screens did not go well for very predictable reasons (Amazon’s bar is relatively high), I saw candidates with outstanding resumes unable to answer Amazon interview questions because they did not prepare well.
 So, rather than rejecting them at the first Phone Screen, I decided to run a quick experiment: I’d offer them essential coaching and progress them to another Phone Screen to see how they perform with better prep.

 While I did not run any surveys with my candidates, I would often follow up with recruiters to enquire about their fate.
 To my excitement, some made it into on-site loops and received offers.
 The reason why I found this exciting is because in 9 cases out of 10 they would have been rejected at Phone Screen.

 So I decided to pull together my top tips and advice about how to answer Amazon interview questions based on the 14 Leadership Principles.
 I wrote this article from the perspective of an experienced ex-Amazon interviewer.
 My intention is not to help you pass the interview no matter what.
 I won’t be posting questions and suggesting answers.
 Instead, I’d like to help you remove obstacles that stem from a lack of familiarity with the interview format, which may obscure your talent.

 I am a passionate believer in Amazon’s hiring process, but I also think that we could probably do more to make candidates more comfortable with how we hire.
 So I’m trying to plug a gap here.